terraform-aws-modules/terraform-aws-lambda/README.md

 # AWS Lambda Terraform module

-Terraform module, which creates almost all supported AWS Lambda resources as well as taking care of building and packaging of required Lambda dependencies for functions and layers.
+Terraform module, which creates almost all supported AWS Lambda resources as well as taking care of building and packaging of required Lambda dependencies for functions and layers.ddddddd

 This Terraform module is the part of [serverless.tf framework](https://github.com/antonbabenko/serverless.tf), which aims to simplify all operations when working with the serverless in Terraform: